-Muscle fibers are activated by motor neurons, which transmit electrochemical signals from the spinal cord.
-Each motor neuron has multiple terminal branches, allowing it to innervate many muscle fibers.
-This innervation determines the muscle fiber type, characteristics, and role in exercise.
+Muscle fibers are activated by motor neurons, which carry electrochemical signals from the spinal cord.
+Each motor neuron has multiple terminal branches, so it can innervate many muscle fibers.
+The motor neuron that innervates a fiber strongly influences that fiber’s type, characteristics, and role during exercise.

-Muscle activation begins with impulses from motor neurons, which transmit signals from the spinal cord to the muscle fibers they innervate.
-A motor unit consists of a motor neuron and all the muscle fibers it controls.
-Activation follows the all-or-nothing principle, where all fibers within a motor unit contract together when stimulated.
+Muscle activation starts when a motor neuron sends an impulse from the spinal cord to the muscle fibers it innervates.
+A motor unit is one motor neuron plus all the muscle fibers it controls.
+Activation follows the all-or-nothing principle: when a motor unit is stimulated, all fibers in that motor unit contract together.

 The strength and precision of muscle movement depend on:

-Motor unit recruitment follows the size principle, meaning smaller, low-threshold Type I fibers are activated first, followed by larger, high-threshold Type II fibers as force demands increase
+Motor unit recruitment follows the size principle: smaller, low-threshold Type I fibers are activated first, followed by larger, high-threshold Type II fibers as force demands increase.

-This cycle continues as long as calcium ions (released from the sarcoplasmic reticulum) remain bound to troponin, the calcium shifts tropomyosin and exposes actin’s binding sites.
-Calcium removal and ATP depletion result in muscle relaxation.
+This cycle continues as long as calcium ions (released from the sarcoplasmic reticulum) remain bound to troponin.
+Calcium binding shifts tropomyosin and exposes actin’s binding sites.
+When calcium is removed and ATP is available, the muscle relaxes.
+ATP depletion prevents normal detachment and contributes to loss of contraction control.

 Skeletal muscles are composed of two primary fiber types: